lirui11223/Taro-circle-chat-program/README.md

 One.
 Introduction

-This is my open source program - Taro chat program, this program allows you to chat with friends, relatives, roommates in the same LAN, so that you can have a chat.
+This is my open source program - Taro circle chat program, this program allows you to chat with friends, relatives, roommates in the same LAN, so that you can have a chat.

 Two.
 Use method